Outsourcing Statistics 2026: 80+ Facts About the Global BPO & Philippines Industry

 How much can businesses save by outsourcing to the Philippines?

 Businesses typically save 50–80% on labour costs compared to equivalent US, UK, or Australian hires.
 A full-time admin VA in the Philippines costs $13,500–$20,800/year via VA MASTERS versus $45,000–$65,000 for a US equivalent.
 Marketing, tech, and specialist roles show similar differentials across their respective rate brackets.
+Additional savings of 15–25% on overhead (office space, equipment, benefits) compound the labour cost advantage.

 How does Philippines English proficiency compare to other outsourcing destinations?